Doctor-Ducko/JokesOfAFeather/README.md

 Tinkerer Joker
 * Create a random Trinket card at the start of a blind

+Colorful Joker
+* Retrigger all scored cards of a specific suit, changes at the end of the round

+Lunar Joker
+* +2 Mult per level on all discovered poker hands

 Jokr
 * +20 Mult if the scored card does not contain an "E" in it's name or number